bic-user/split_words/README.md

 ## TODO
 Some thoughts on how to improve the code and algo, but since it already works, I was lazy to do so.

-* Current vocabulury is essentially 1-gram language model.
+* Current vocabulary is essentially 1-gram language model.
 Incorporating n-grams of higher orders would improve the performance.
 * Currently the probability of the sequence is a sum of log-probs of separate words.
 That leads to P(rare\_long\_word) < P(short\_word1) + P(short\_word2)
 * Sometimes for long text, all the hypothesis might be pruned out.
 That is because before adding next word, the subword does not decrease overall hypothesis probability.
 The issue can be also treated by increasing the trellis width, although it makes algo slower.